sinricpro/help-docs/pages/tutorials/temperature-sensors/DHTx_AMx_RHTx.md

     **Solution**: Please make sure correct DHT library is installed.
 This example was made with https://github.com/markruys/arduino-DHT.
 Remove any other DHT libraries you may have previously installed eg: https://github.com/adafruit/DHT-sensor-library

+2. Compilation error: DHT.h: No such file or directory

+    **Solution**: Please make sure correct DHT library is installed.

 2. Please refer to our [Troubleshooting]({{ site.github.url }}/pages/troubleshooting.html) page for more details.

 > This document is open source.
 See a typo?
 Please create an [issue](https://github.com/sinricpro/help-docs)